-Brian Bernhardt focuses his practice on IRS tax controversies, tax litigation against the IRS and the Department of Justice, and advising nonprofit organizations on tax and governance matters.
-With over 20 years of experience, he is an invaluable resource for any business, non-profit organization, or individual in need of tax or governance advice.
+Attorney Brian Bernhardt’s practice focuses on IRS tax controversies, tax litigation against the IRS and the Department of Justice, and advising nonprofit organizations on tax and governance matters.
+With over 20 years of experience, Brian is an invaluable resource for any business, non-profit organization, or individual in need of tax or governance advice.

 Brian represents clients before the IRS on audits, administrative appeals, penalty abatements, and other administrative matters; before the Department of Justice Tax Division on refund claims, criminal investigations, and other legal proceedings; and in tax litigation in the United States Tax Court, the United States Court of Federal Claims, and the United States District Courts.